Conservation Travel: 10 Trips That Give Back

 - Six Senses Laamu: Integrates marine biology programs into the resort experience, $300-500/person for full day sessions

-The conservation need: The Maldives lost 73% of its coral coverage during the 1998 El Niño bleaching event.
+The conservation need: The Maldives lost 73% of its coral coverage during the 1998 El Nino bleaching event.
 Climate change is increasing the frequency of bleaching events (2016 and 2020 both caused major bleaching).
-Coral restoration programs create resilient reef structures that recover faster from thermal stress events — but they require ongoing maintenance and monitoring.
+Coral restoration programs create resilient reef structures that recover faster from thermal stress events.

 7. African Wild Dog Conservation, Zimbabwe